emnaruto07/golang-assig/README.md

 # golang-assig
-Making golang module for assignmen.
+Making golang module for assignment.

+## TODO
+* Read Env variable at runtime.
+* create 2 method get(to get the values) and set(to set the values)
+* define def values